Open Access to DMU publications

 From 1 April 2016, the full text of all new DMU articles and conference papers should be made available in the institutional repository (DORA), to other researchers, students and the wider public (subject to any publisher-imposed embargo periods).

-For details, see the DMU's policy on Managing Open Access.
+For details, see DMU's policy on Managing Open Access.

-A variety of support on Open Access is available to DMU researchers, through the Library and Learning Service (LLS), and the Research, Business and Innovation Directorate (RBI):
+A variety of support on Open Access is available to DMU researchers, through the Library and Learning Service (LLS), and the Research Services Directorate (RS):

 - An Open Access Libguide offering information and guidance for researchers